Adrenarche

-Adrenarche is an early stage in sexual maturation that happens in some higher primates and in humans, typically peaks at around 20 years of age, and is involved in the development of pubic hair, body odor, skin oiliness, axillary hair, sexual attraction/sexual desire/increased libido and mild acne.
+Adrenarche is an early stage in sexual maturation that happens in some higher primates (including humans), typically peaks at around 20 years of age, and is involved in the development of pubic hair, body odor, skin oiliness, axillary hair, sexual attraction/sexual desire/increased libido and mild acne.
 During adrenarche the adrenal glands secrete increased levels of weak adrenal androgens, including dehydroepiandrosterone (DHEA), dehydroepiandrosterone sulfate (DHEA-S), and androstenedione (A4), but without increased cortisol levels.
 Adrenarche is the result of the development of a new zone of the adrenal cortex, the zona reticularis.
 Adrenarche is a process related to puberty, but distinct from hypothalamic–pituitary–gonadal axis (HPG axis) maturation and function.

 Occurrence

 Adrenarche occurs starting at the age of 6 years.
 After the first year of life, the adrenal glands secrete very low levels of adrenal androgens.
 Adrenarche begins on average between age 5 to 8 in girls and between 7 and 11 in boys, and precedes puberty by about 2 years.
 Unlike the physical changes that occur during puberty, adrenarche is primarily an emotional and psychological stage of development.
 It continues throughout puberty, with adrenal androgen levels progressively increasing until reaching maximal levels in young adulthood, around the age of 20 years.
 Circulating DHEA-S levels specifically peak in humans at about age 19 or 20 years in females and around age 20 to 24 years in males.
 Levels of corticosteroids like cortisol do not change with adrenarche.
-Biological messengers during the onset of adrenarche are thought to signal in preparation of puberty.
+Biological messengers during the onset of adrenarche are thought to signal in preparation for puberty.